aquilesC/aquiles.me/content/Sources of error in measuring Brownian Motion.md

 ## Conclusions
 Method 2 suffers more from sampling errors than Method 1.
 The only way to reduce the errors in method 2 is by increasing the number of tracks recorded.
 Therefore, if one can improve the tracking accuracy, method 1 seems to give better results.

+It is important to consider that there may be an [[Optimal track length for MSD measurements]] as well as an [[optimal number of fitting points for MSD measurements]], which are further discussed in [@ernst2013].